Mechanistic Interpretability in Large Language Models

 • Robust Evaluation: Better understanding of what models truly know vs. memorize

-• Knowledge Transfer: Optimizing how models adapt to new domains
+• Knowledge Transfer: Optimizing how models adapt to new domains while preserving critical knowledge

 Research conducted at the Bethge Lab, Vernade Lab, and in collaboration with the Mental Health Mapping Lab, University of Tübingen.